tektronix/TekHSI/docs/basic_usage.md

 An acquisition filter allows custom rules to be applied that can be used to filter (or restrict) the acquisitions that are accepted for processing by the client.
-Normally the filter is set to `None`, which let's all acquisitions through.
+Normally the filter is set to `None`, which lets all acquisitions through.
 However, there are several predefined filters that can be used:

 - [`any_acq`][tekhsi.TekHSIConnect.any_acq] - This is equivalent to setting the acquisition filter to `None`, and it allows all acquisitions to be processed.